Save Water & Money

 How To Detect A Leak?

-At The Plumbing & Electrical Doctor you always get a free inspection when ever we attend you property.
 Take the opportunity to discuss the options with the local plumbers if you think you may have a leak at your place.
 Serving areas in Canberra, Newcastle, Central Coast, Hunter Valley, Lake Macquarie, and Port Stephens.